testinprod-io/kurtosis-sync-test/README.md

 - Besu
 - Erigon

+## Test Process

+The test script performs the following steps:

+1. **Network Setup**: Spins up a Kurtosis enclave with the specified client configuration
+2. **Client Initialization**: Starts all clients and waits for network initialization
+3. **Client Shutdown**: Stops non-validating clients after initialization
+4. **Network Progress**: Allows the network to progress and produce blocks (default: 30 minutes)
+5. **Sync Test**: Restarts stopped clients to test synchronization
+6. **Verification**: Uses Assertoor to verify successful synchronization
+7. **Reporting**: Generates test reports and saves logs for failed tests

+## Configuration

+The test framework uses a generic template approach with environment variable substitution:

+- **Template**: `devnet-templates/devnet-template.yaml`
+- **Variables**: Automatically populated based on selected devnet and client options
+- **Customization**: The template adapts to different networks and client combinations

-### Test Output
+## Test Output

-The script will generate a summary report showing:
+The script generates comprehensive test reports including:
 - Test status for each client (Success/Failed/Timeout)
 - Sync time for successful tests
-- Failure reasons for failed tests
+- Failure reasons and error details
-- Log file locations for debugging failed tests
+- Log file locations for debugging

-Failed test logs are saved to the `logs/` directory with the enclave name.
+Failed test logs are saved to the `logs/` directory with the enclave name for debugging.

-## Script Description

-The script performs the following steps:

-1. Spins up a Kurtosis testnet using the provided Kurtosis configuration.
-2. Immediately after creation, all client pairs without validator keys are shut down.\
-   These clients are initialized but not following the chain.
-3. Waits for a specified time to allow the testnet to proceed and build blocks.\
-   Several transaction and blob spammers are included to add load to the chain.
-4. After 30 minutes or when manually proceeding, the previously shut-down clients are turned on again, starting their synchronization with the chain.
-5. An assertion test is launched that polls the now synchronizing clients for their synchronization status.
-6. When all clients are synchronized, the test succeeds and the script stops execution.

 ## GitHub Action

-This repository also provides a reusable GitHub Action for testing Ethereum client synchronization capabilities using Kurtosis.
+This repository provides a reusable GitHub Action for automated testing in CI/CD pipelines.

-### Features

-- **Automated Testing**: Test Ethereum execution and consensus layer client pairs
-- **Multi-Network Support**: Test on mainnet, sepolia, and hoodi networks
-- **Client Flexibility**: Support for multiple EL (Geth, Nethermind, Reth, Besu, Erigon) and CL (Lighthouse, Teku, Prysm, Nimbus, Lodestar, Grandine) clients
-- **HTML Reports**: Generate beautiful HTML reports for GitHub Pages
-- **Configurable**: Flexible configuration for different test scenarios
-- **Reusable**: Can be called from other repositories

 ### Basic Usage